patrickoser/social-app/README.md

     users profile.
 Users should be able to switch between tabs, gooing from profile specific posts and likes.

-    Add username field when user creates an account.
-Usernames should be unique to each user.

     CRUD Operations
         A share button that allows users to share posts elsewhere.

         A tab that shows what posts each user has like on their profile.

-    Add a box to the home screen that displays the current users information.
-Username, pfp, email.

     See if it makes sense to move all firebase auth checks to auth context.

-    Need to check if the singup/login, and google sign up, functionality works as intended.

     Have firebase check if the email used during sign up is already assigned to an account.
 Should check if user is